 Compared to other jurisdictions, the Dutch covered bonds legislation and the stipulated risk management processes for liquidity risks constitute a comparatively strict framework by which they can be effectively reduced.
-Refinancing risks, however, cannot be structurally reduced under the hard bullet repayment structure, which can only be cushioned by sufficiently high overcollateralization or short-term cash availability or other liquid funds to bridge the asset-liability mismatches in the portfolio.
-Nevertheless, we assess the overall legal provisions on liquidity management for the Dutch covered bond programs as positive which ensures a rating uplift of one (+1) notch.
+Refinancing risks, however, can be structurally reduced under the soft bullet repayment structure, and can be additionally cushioned by sufficiently high overcollateralization or short-term cash availability or other liquid funds to bridge the asset-liability mismatches in the portfolio.
+Therefore, we assess the overall legal provisions on liquidity management for the Dutch covered bond programs as positive which ensures a rating uplift of one (+1) notch.